OO LA LOIRE!

 Out in the bay, in Force 6 winds (laughably described on the Beaufort Scale as “a strong breeze”) and with two-metre waves crashing over us, it would have been impossible for me and that little yacht to part company even if it had gone under, mainly because my hands were clamped to the rail.
 Pathologists are well-used to seeing rigor mortis, but one look at my clenched fists and Quincy ME would’ve been phoning around his colleagues to see if anyone had a crowbar he could borrow.

-during Ball of the Phantom Birds at Puy du Fou
+IN A FLAP: A vulture dive-bombs spectators during Ball of the Phantom Birds at Puy du Fou |

 As if being subjected to the threat of imminent drowning wasn’t enough (despite being tuned to channel 16), 24 hours later a big ugly vulture with a beak that could open a safe came gliding straight towards me at eye level.
 I ducked, but its trailing talons still brushed the top of my head.